Here are some excellent tips when beginning treatment:

 What is Alcohol Dependency?

 Someone who is ‘alcohol dependent’ has a physical and psychological need and desire to drink alcohol.
 They have abused alcohol to such an extent that it becomes required by the body to function.
 This person has now built up a tolerance to the copious amounts of alcohol that they consume and are able to drink large quantities with little outward evidence.
 When they don’t feed the body the required dose of alcohol their body begins to crave it.
 The four criteria used to diagnose true alcohol dependency are high tolerance, uncontrolled daily drinking binges, cravings for alcohol and outward physical signs of withdrawal when not drinking.
-Both the abuser and the dependent alcoholic are at risk of serious health consequences from liver disease to cancer but while alcohol abuse is highly and quite easily treatable, alcohol dependency requires skilled assistance in a medically assisted detox facility.
+Both the abuser and the dependent alcoholic are at risk of serious health consequences from liver disease to cancer but while alcohol abuse is highly and quite easily treatable, alcohol dependency requires skilled assistance in a medically assisted detox Austin residential drug treatment facilities.
 It takes time and a strong network of support for the dependent person to break free of the chains of their addiction.